The Best Compound Exercises for Gaining Muscle

 They are multi-joint exercises that work multiple muscles or muscle groups simultaneously.
 It's a pretty simple concept, that gives you maximum return for your effort!
 To further understand it, let's take a look at squats for example.
 It's one of the most popular exercises because it's a compound movement that works the quadriceps, hamstrings, glutes, calves, and core muscles.
 Opposed to a leg isolation movement like leg extensions that mainly work the hamstring muscle.
 Both exercises are great, but you're getting more bang for your buck with the squat!
 This doesn't mean isolation exercises should be neglected, they should simply be second priority.

-Aside from being miracle workers when it comes to building muscle, here are other reasons why compound exercises are so great...
+Aside from being miracle workers when it comes to building muscle, here are other benefits of compound exercises and what makes them so great...

-- They’re efficient – If you have a busy schedule or simply want more time to fit in at the gym then compound moves will save you time by working several areas at once...
+• They’re efficient – If you have a busy schedule or simply want to spend less time at the gym then compound moves will save you time by working several areas at once...
 You can get a full-body workout within an hour!

 Deadlift

 This is the number one compound lift that you should have in your training program's rotation.
-It's one of the best moves because it works a great number of muscles, including your hamstrings, lower back, glutes, hip flexors, and core while still using your arms and shoulders!
+It's one of the best moves because it works various muscles, including your hamstrings, lower back, glutes, hip flexors, and core while still using your arms and shoulders!

 Here's how to do it: